Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Experimental Setup

+\textbf{Input Representation.} To isolate the modeling paradigm, we keep the representation space fixed.
+EnCodec's~\citep{encodec} latent provides this bridge as the same encoder outputs: (i) discrete indices for \ar decoding and (ii) continuous vectors for \fm.
+This design choice follows prior cross-paradigm work, e.g. ~\citet{musicgen, jasco}.
+For completeness, we replicate the entire pipeline using StableAudio's~\citep{stableaudio} open source training code\footnote{\url{https://github.com/Stability-AI/stable-audio-tools/tree/main}} considering matched model sizes and frame-rates thereby checking whether FM benefits from an encoder trained without quantization.
+Note, the configurations of both models were adapted to match the desired frame rates and to have comparable model sizes, hence sub-optimal performance of these is possible.
+The reconstruction quality comparison of the representation models in~\Cref{apx:latent_representation_comp} demonstrates comparable reconstruction quality for both representation models.

-\textbf{Backbone Model.} For the backbone transformer architecture we use the open source implementation of MusicGen~\citet{musicgen} using a $400$M parameters configuration, and T$5$~\citep{t5} to obtain text embeddings and pass them via cross-attention layers as text conditions.
-For the \fm case we perform slight modifications similarly to ~\citet{jasco} and include U-Net-like skip connections.
+\textbf{Backbone Model.} For the backbone transformer architecture we use the open source implementation of MusicGen~\citet{musicgen} using a $400$M parameters transformer configuration (specifically - 'musicgen-small'~\footnote{\url{https://github.com/facebookresearch/audiocraft/blob/main/config/model/lm/model_scale/small.yaml}}).
+For the \fm case we include U-Net-like skip connections, as it is a relatively standard practice in recent years for Diffusion/\fm based approaches that doesn't use the Diffusion transformer (DiT) architecture, e.g. ~\citet{le2023voicebox,jasco,zhang2025diffusion}.
+The inclusion of such skip connections had a notable impact on performance during preliminary experimentation, and therefore we chose to follow this standard practice and add this slight change to the backbone model, only introducing a small number of additional parameters ($\sim7$M).
+We use T$5$~\citep{t5} to obtain text embeddings and pass them via cross-attention layers as text conditions in both cases.
 For further details regarding the latent representation models and the backbone transformer architecture refer to \Cref{apx:model specification}.